 Sr. No. On completing the course, the students will be able to: CO1 Understand and explain the differences between classical and quantum mechanics.
 CO2 Understand the idea of wave function, probability density and uncertainty relations.
 CO3 Understand time independent and time dependent Schrodinger wave equation.
 CO4 Understand the idea of operators, eigen function, eigen value, quantization and degeneracy.
 CO5 Solve Time independent Schrodinger wave equation for one, three dimensional dynamical systems, spherical harmonics and hydrogen atom.

 B.Sc.
 (HONS.)
 PHYSICS SEMESTER-V BHP-355 PHYSICS LAB-V

-Credit Hours (per week): 6 Maximum Marks: 50 (Practical.
+(Practical.
 Marks: 37+Internal Assessment: 13) Pass Marks: 35%